 To give you a rough idea of what your monthly usage may be, a 1Gb limit will allow you to download approximately 10,000 web pages, 100 emails and 20 standard length music tracks a month.

-Working out your usage compared to this baseline should give you an idea of the sort of download limit you need to look for in an internet package and will help you find the cheapest broadband package for your usage.
+Working out your usage requirements compared to this baseline should give you an idea of the sort of download limit you need to look for in an internet package and will help you find a low cost broadband package that fits your usage.

 The price, speed and download limit governing your connection to the internet, is likely to be the most important factors in deciding which package to go for when you compare broadband.